cmwall0/project-goliath/README.md

 # Goliath
 Repository to store all software pertaining to Goliath.
+Project is now defunct.